solidigm/endurance_profiler/README.md

 The data log file endurance_profiler.data.log is located in /var/log/endurance_profiler.
 Every minute one line is added to the file.
 File grows about 125KB per day.
-It is recomended to use a tool such as logrotate to allow automatic rotation, compression, removal, and mailing of log files.
+It is recommended to use a tool such as logrotate to allow automatic rotation, compression, removal, and mailing of log files.

 ## WAF info output